krownlesskev/next-fullstack-app/README.md

 `1.` User can sign in through google authentication. &radic;

-`2.` User can sign out.
+`2.` User can sign out. &radic;

-`3.` Certain components will reveal themselves to the user once they are logged in.
+`3.` Certain components will reveal themselves to the user once they are logged in. &radic;

 `4.` User can leave messages/status updates.